 Today, I'm writing about music, which is very important to me, almost as much as writing is.
 I'm both a singer and a cellist and will be starting out at college as a music minor.

-So today, I'm writing about movie soundtracks that I enjoy--by which I mean the scores.
-Once upon a time, "soundtrack" and "score" were synonymous words.
-Then someone decided to start creating full CDs of vocal tracks that usually don't even show up in the movie, but which feature famous artists and bring in a lot of money, I'm sure.
-A few of these are decent, but mostly, I love the scores, all the background orchestral music that plays in the movie.
-This is because of a mix of my orch dorkiness, the pure awesomeness of movie scores, and the fact that I'm writing books I hope someday will BE movies.
+I wanted to share movie soundtracks that I enjoy--by which I mean the scores.
+Once upon a time, "soundtrack" and "score" were synonymous.
+Then someone decided to start creating full CDs of vocal tracks that usually don't even show up in the movie but which feature famous artists and bring in a lot of money, I'm sure.
+A few of these are decent, but mostly, I love all the background orchestral music that plays in the movie.
+This is a mix of my orchestra dorkiness, the pure awesomeness of movie scores, and the fact that I'm writing books I hope someday will BE movies.

-Some of his best are "Escape from the Tower" and "Snow White" from Snow White and the Huntsman, and "Preparing the Chariots/Horn of Plenty" (which really should be one track, I think) and "The Countdown" from The Hunger Games.
+Some of his best are "Escape from the Tower" and "Snow White" from SWH and "Preparing the Chariots/Horn of Plenty" and "The Countdown" from THG.
 Oh, and "Rue's Farewell," of course.
-If you listen, I think you'll get the hint of the type of music he likes to work with.
+If you listen, I think you'll get the hint of the type of music he creates.
 It's really awesome.